codeabovelab/text-compliance/README.md

     2. SM for tasks like: a banker sends a loan pre-approval letter with a 3rd party such as real estate agent, builder.
     3. Full text search for supporting word Lists (page 11 of WIM email surv. beta doc)

-## Integration Engine
+## Integration Enginetool
-1. support integration with different services (TODO: specify initial list)
+1. support integration with different services

 ## Alert Engine
 1. provide api